anushaanumula/awsp-poc/docs/REALTIME_PIPELINE.md

 To support live events where immediate visibility is critical, the dashboard can consume KPI updates in real time.

-This repository provides a lightweight example server in `server.js` that streams the top 30 KPIs using **Server-Sent Events (SSE)**.
-The client connects to `/stream` and updates the table and map as new data arrives.

-This approach demonstrates how a low-latency data pipeline might work in production by selecting a small subset of high-value metrics and delivering them as soon as they are captured.
+For the demo, the dashboard does not rely on an external backend.
+Instead it simulates a real-time feed by periodically updating the top KPIs directly in the browser.
+This keeps the setup lightweight while still illustrating how a low-latency pipeline could deliver actionable metrics during live events.